willstepp/writings/sanctum-kthadras/sk.notes.md

 * She imagines killing the woman, but the actual killing is off page

+* That bitch Margaret...I always knew she’d be the one to throw me under the bus.
+Well fuck it.

+* Steve, in the background, we never learn much about him.

 ### The Book

 * A crude sketch in the book of a man inside a box

 * When he has the book, it is written in strange English, with words he does not understand.
 There is repeated reference to the ‘words of admittance’ but he cannot find them anywhere mentioned.
 As he is drifting off to sleep reading his vision blurs and he sees hidden text on the page, between the visible words.
 From this he learns the phrase which will open the door.

+* What is it?
+Devourer of the devoured.
+Eater of the eaten.
+Consumer of the consumed.
+He is the one who waits.

+* Eyes, his eyes, spanning untold and innumerable dimensions, gazing each into the others.

+* All this existence is consumption and all that will ever exist is the consumption and mindless devouring unto the end of the world and even unto the end of time.
+All this we believe and all this we know.

+* All existence is consumption and all that has ever existed or ever will exist is consumption and ceaseless devouring.
+This is what we believe and this is what we know.

+* All existence is consumption and all that has ever existed and all that ever will exist is consumption and ceaseless devouring.
+This we see.
+This we know.

+* All existence is consumption and all that has ever existed and all that ever will exist is consumption and ceaseless devouring.
+This is what we see.
+This is what we know.

+* We offer sustenance to Him in the hope one day He will acknowledge our presence and recognize that we are his adherents.
+We know and accept that to Him we are amoeba.
+Less than amoeba.
+Less than that.

+* We offer sustenance to Him in the hope one day He will acknowledge our presence and recognize that we are his true adherents.
+We know and accept that to Him we are amoeba.
+Less than amoeba.
+Less than that.
+Yet we serve and we offer.

+* We offer in faith eternal.
+K’thadras piy gwam

+* We offer in the hope one day He will know our presence and see that we are His true adherents.
+Yet we know and we accept that we are like the amoeba floating in stagnant waters to Him.
+Less than amoeba!
+We are less than that.
+Yet we serve in humility and we offer in faith eternal, K’thadras piy gwam

+* floating in brackish waters to Him

 ## The Fetus